 19. TROPHY OWNERSHIP: The trophy shall be the property of the Independent Schools Football Association.
 The school winning the tournament shall be responsible for the safe keeping of the trophy whilst under the care and custody of that school and shall be responsible for its return to the Independent School Football Association by 1st February in the year following their victory.
 The trophy should be returned in the same condition as that in which it was received.

 20. I.S.F.A. reserves the right to deal with any matters not specifically provided for in the Rules of the Competition and to take whatever action they deem to be appropriate.

 In deciding a date and kick-off time, I.S.F.A. recommends that the following guidelines should be followed.
 These guidelines will be considered by the I.S.F.A.
 Disputes Committee in determining the date of a fixture when opposing schools are unable to agree:

 1. All matches must be completed by the closing date.

 2. When a midweek period is recommended, matches must be played in this in this period unless mutually agreed otherwise by both schools, in which case the agreed date must fall before the closing date for that round

 3. the number of lessons missed by both teams should be kept to a minimum whenever possible.
 Home teams in particular should not normally have to miss lessons except in exceptional circumstances.

 4. the team drawn at home should normally have the advantage of playing on their normal games afternoon.

 5. morning kick-offs for midweek matches are not acceptable unless mutually agreed by both schools.
-Except where floodlit facilities are available, all matches must kick-off at least 1 hour and 30 minutes before the published sunset time.
+Except where floodlit facilities are available, all matches must kick-off at least two hours before the published sunset time.

 6. whenever possible the cancellation of existing fixtures should be avoided.